brianadams2337/containerstore-demo/.changeset/full-boxes-melt.md

 '@scayle/storefront-application-nuxt': patch
 ---

+**\[E2E\]** Aligned the PLP sorting test with recent mobile UI enhancements.
-**\[E2E\]** The end-to-end test for Product Listing Page (PLP) sorting has been updated to align with the recently introduced mobile UI.
-We've adjusted the test to interact with the new sorting slider with option chips, replacing the previous dropdown mechanism, ensuring accurate verification of mobile sorting functionality.
+The test logic has been updated to use the new sorting slider with chips instead of the previous dropdown, ensuring our tests accurately reflect the current user experience.